Motivic decompositions of families with Tate fibers: smooth and singular cases: Introduction

+Consider a proper, regular scheme $X$ over some base scheme $S$.
+A first approximation to the questions that we study in this paper may be stated as follows: if the cohomology of each geometric fiber of $X$ over $S$ admits an \q{easy} description, does the cohomology of the whole of $X$, relatively to $S$, admit such a description as well?

+In order to make this question more precise, let us start by looking at the case of a \emph{smooth} morphism $f:X \rightarrow S$.
+We have then the \emph{universal} cohomological invariants of each fiber $X_s$, $s \in S$, and of the scheme $X$ over $S$, at our disposal: namely, the \emph{Chow motive} $h(X_s)$ of each fiber, over the residue field $k(s)$, and the \emph{relative Chow motive}\footnote{Chow motives are meant to be with rational coefficients.
+For a recall of the definition of the category of Chow motives over a general base scheme, see Section \ref{sec:weight}.} $h_S(X)$.
+The first notion of \q{easy} description of $h(X_s)$ which comes to mind is then provided by the requirement that $h(X_s)$ be a \emph{Tate motive}, i.e. isomorphic to a finite direct sum of twists $\one(n_i)$ of the unit object, where $\{ n_i \}_{i \in I}$ is a finite collection of integers.

-The nilpotency conjecture is known to hold for finite-dimensional motives.
-This means in particular that isomorphisms between finite-dimensional Chow motives can be detected by passing to the corresponding homological motives.
-An application is the following result. \begin{thmig}(*) Suppose that $X$ is a smooth projective variety over $k$ such that the Chow motive $h(X)$ is finite dimensional and such that $H^*(X)$ is algebraic (i.e, the rational cycle class maps $\CH^i(X)_{\QQ}\to H^{2i}(X,\QQ)$ are surjective for all $i$.).
+When $S$ is the spectrum of an algebraically closed field $k$, both the motive $h_s(X)$ of the unique geometric fiber and the relative motive $h_S(X)$ coincide of course with the Chow motive $h(X)$ of $X$.
+Fix some Weil cohomology theory $H^{*}( \cdot )$ on the category of smooth projective varieties over $k$.
+The following result provides a criterion for $h(X)$ to be Tate, under additional assumptions: \begin{thmig}[Kimura, Vial] Assume $k$ is an algebraically closed field of characteristic $0$.
+Suppose that $X$ is a smooth projective variety over $k$ such that the Chow motive $h(X)$ is \emph{finite dimensional} (in the sense of Kimura) and such that $H^*(X)$ is algebraic (i.e, the rational cycle class maps $\CH^i(X)_{\QQ}\to H^{2i}(X,\QQ)$ are surjective for all $i$.).
 Then

-is Tate (i.e., it is a direct sum of Lefschetz motives). \end{thmig} This result generalises a theorem of Jannsen and was observed by Vial and Kimura (in the case where one replaces $h(X)$ by an arbitray Chow motive $M$).
-It is a direct consequence of the conservativity of the homological realisation on finite-dimensional motives. \footnote{If $H^*(X)$ is algebraic there exists a finite set of algebraic cycles $\{Z_i\}_{i\in I}$, $Z_i\in\CH^{p_i}(X)$, whose cycles classes generate the cohomology.
-These cycles define a morphism of Chow motives $\alpha:\oplus_i \BZ(-p_i)\to h(X)$ such that $T(\alpha)$ is an isomorphism, hence $\alpha$ is an isomorphism by conservativity.}
+is Tate. \end{thmig} This result generalises a theorem of Jannsen and was observed by Vial \cite{Vial:projectors} and Kimura \cite{Kimura} (in the case where one replaces $h(X)$ by an arbitrary Chow motive $M$).
+A proof will be sketched in Section \ref{sec:dec}.

-In this paper we consider possible generalisations of these results to the case of relative motives.
-In their fundamental work \cite{CH}, Corti and Hanamura defined a category $\CHM(S)$ of relative Chow motives over a quasi--projective base scheme $S$ defined over a field $k$, together with a realisation functor

-where: \begin{itemize} \item $D^b_c(S,Q)$ is the derived category of constructible complexes of $\QQ$-sheaves on the analytical space $S(\CC)$, with constructible cohomology, if $k=\CC$; \item $D^b_c(S,Q)$ is the derived category of constructible complexes of $\ell$-adic \'etale sheaves on $S$ in general, after the choice of a prime $\ell$ invertible on $k$. \end{itemize} In this setup, one works with proper morphisms $f:X\to S$ with $X$ smooth and quasi--projective over $k$.
-Relative correspondences are elements of $\CH_*(X\times_S X)$ and composition of correspondences is defined using refined Gysin homomorphisms.
-The relative analogue of the nilpotency conjecture states that the kernel of the map